kamnxt/Docs/docs/hardware/backpack/backpack-vrx-setup.md

 Any subsequent firmware updates can be done via WiFi.

+Remember to go to the TBS Fusion "Settings" menu and set "VTX Synch" to "Follow" for channel switching to work.

 ## Starting 0.2.0, you can Update via your Home WiFi

 With your Home Network SSID and Password set, when you activate the WiFi mode via the lua script (`WiFi Connectivity` -> `Enabled VRx WiFi`), the Backpack will try to connect to your Home WiFi Network.
 Once connected, you can access the Web Update page via http://elrs_vrx.local/ and upload your firmware there.